SerKnight/face-block/README.md

 Download: (Ganache)[https://truffleframework.com/ganache]

 ### IPFS
 *Inter Planetary File Storage* IPFS works similarly to the bittorent client in that it uses a content based lookup system instead of an address based on like HTTP.
-This enables users to request files stored on the network that are the closest to the client, vs at a predefined adress.
+This enables users to request files stored on the network that are the closest to the client, vs at a predefined address.
 Theoretically if someone from Mars downloaded a movie from IPFS, the first load would take a day or so, but other Mars network users would then get the file from that local source, rather than having to re-download it from Earth!

 ## Running the Application